railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 If you define the BoM for the ARM100 cabinet in the way shown by the table below, you'll get production orders of the

-.. todo:: Not finshed this para!
+.. todo:: Not finished the above para!

 ============  ========  ===============  ===========
 Product Code  Quantity  Unit of Measure  Type of BoM